ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 ```

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d` and explain what they do.
+First, the expression to the right of the assignment operator (the '=' sign) will execute: c + d which will be 5 + 2, resulting in 7
+Next, the expression that was executed (5 + 2) will be assigned to c, resulting in c now being assigned the new value of 7:
+  c + d
+  5 + 2
+  c = 5 + 7
+  c = 7

 ## Question 3